hnbmunoz/Finnhub-Stock-App/README.md

+# How to run the app
+1. Create a .env file and add the  following values VITE_FINNHUB_API_KEY = "your api key" eg: cra1hs1r01qhc9u9ah7gcra1hs1r01qhc9u9ah80 VITE_FINNHUB_BASE_PATH = https://finnhub.io/api/v1

+2. npm install to install all dependencies

+3. npm run dev to run the app on local

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.